-A diagnosis of celiac disease has implications for family members, as overall, around 10% of first-degree relatives may be affected.
-First-degree relatives may wish to be screened for a diagnosis of celiac disease after appropriate counseling.,,
+A diagnosis of celiac disease has implications for family members, as approximately 10% of first-degree relatives may also be affected.
+It may be appropriate for relatives to be screened for celiac disease and to be educated about the condition.,,

 - Kaukinen K, Partanen J, Mäki M, et al. HLA-DQ typing in the diagnosis of celiac disease.
 Am J Gastroenterol.
 2002;97(3):695-9.
 [PMID:11922565]

 - Fasano A, Berti I, Gerarduzzi T, et al. Prevalence of celiac disease in at-risk and not-at-risk groups in the United States: a large multicenter study.
 Arch Intern Med.
 2003;163(3):286-92.
 [PMID:12578508]

 - Lionetti E, Castellaneta S, Francavilla R, et al. Introduction of gluten, HLA status, and the risk of celiac disease in children.
 N Engl J Med.
 2014;371(14):1295-303.
 [PMID:25271602]

 - Kordonouri O, Dieterich W, Schuppan D, et al. Autoantibodies to tissue transglutaminase are sensitive serological parameters for detecting silent coeliac disease in patients with Type 1 diabetes mellitus.
 Diabet Med.
 2000;17(6):441-4.
 [PMID:10975212]

 - Hill ID, Dirks MH, Liptak GS, et al. Guideline for the diagnosis and treatment of celiac disease in children: recommendations of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition.
 J Pediatr Gastroenterol Nutr.
 2005;40(1):1-19.
 [PMID:15625418]